Dark Mountain Music

 Before a sound ever comes out, your nervous system has already made decisions.

-• How strongly the vocal cords need to close
+It decides how strongly the vocal folds need to close.

-• How far the pitch needs to travel
+It decides how far the pitch needs to travel.

-• How loud or intense the sound should be
+It decides how loud or intense the sound should be.

 All of that happens before you sing.